Skenfrith, St Bridget's Church

 HERITAGE HIGHLIGHTS: The 14th century Skenfrith Cope

-St Bridgets stands in a wonderfully atmospheric location beside the ruined was of Skenfrith Castle.
-The church was built in 1207 of red sandstone, extended in the late Middle ages, and once more in the 17th century.
-Theere is a striking west tower with a belfry of timber.
+St Bridgets stands in a wonderfully atmospheric location beside the ruins of Skenfrith Castle.
+The church was built in 1207 of red sandstone, extended in the late Middle Ages, and once more in the 17th century.
+There is a striking west tower with a belfry of timber.

 The Morgan Tomb

 The most interesting memorial in the church is to John Morgan (d.
 1557), the last Governor of the Three Castles and Steward of the Duchy of Lancaster.
 The Morgan chest tomb depicts effigies of John and his wife Anna, who died in 1564.
 The sides of the tomb are beautifully carved with figures of four kneeling men, probably the couple's four sons.
 There are four unknown female figures on the opposite side and heraldic coats of arms on the end panels.
 The quality of the relief carving is excellent, and the depiction of 16th century costume is wonderfully detailed.